Are Indiana Court Records Public?

 - The issued judgment.

-Indiana bankruptcy records provide details on cases filed with the Southern or Northern Federal Bankruptcy Courts in Indiana.
+Indiana bankruptcy records are public records in Indiana, and anyone can access them per the Freedom of Information Act (FOIA).
+These records provide details on cases filed with the Southern or Northern Federal Bankruptcy Courts in Indiana.
 Bankruptcy records are open to the public, except where protected by law or a court order.
 Anyone may have legal access to these records for various reasons.
 Records may contain information about the person, business, or company that files for bankruptcy, including the debtor's income, source(s) of income assets, debts owed, and amounts for each creditor.

 Bankruptcy records and associated recordings such as writs, contracts, and Indiana liens are deemed public information unless otherwise stated by a judicial order.
 Interested persons may obtain these documents by querying the relevant government agency.